The complete guide

 How does an employee app differ from Microsoft Teams?

-Microsoft Teams is a strong collaboration tool for knowledge workers: chat, meetings, calls, and file sharing tied into the Microsoft ecosystem.
-It is built around the assumption that people have an account, a license, and usually a computer, and that most of the work is conversation and documents.
+Microsoft Teams is a strong collaboration tool for knowledge workers: chat, meetings, calls and file sharing tied into the Microsoft ecosystem.
+It is built around the assumption that people have an account, a licence and usually a computer, and that most of the work is conversation and documents.

 An employee app is built around a different assumption: much of the team is on the floor or in the field, and the work is tasks and routines, not meetings.
-It leads with checklists, handovers, and operational communication designed for a phone and a fast shift, and it does not require every frontline worker to have an office software license.
+It leads with checklists, handovers and operational communication designed for a phone and a fast shift, and it doesn't require every frontline worker to have an office software licence.

 This is not always an either-or choice.
-Plenty of organizations keep Teams for head-office collaboration and add an employee app for frontline operations.
-The point is that Teams is optimized for office collaboration, while an employee app is optimized for getting consistent work done across a distributed, largely deskless workforce.
+Plenty of organisations keep Teams for head-office collaboration and add an employee app for frontline operations.
+The point is that Teams is optimised for office collaboration, while an employee app is optimised for getting consistent work done across a distributed, largely deskless workforce.

 How does an employee app differ from Slack?